TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 # [Raspberry Pi Giveaway](#raspberry-pi-giveaway)

-I will pick an almost random number using Python.
+We will pick an almost random number using Python.
 Everyone gets a number 0 - n.

 ```
 from random import randint